 The program defines grand strategy as the comprehensive approach to achieving large ends with limited means.
 Central to the program is the Studies in Grand Strategy course, which begins with a broad span of history from 300 B.C.E. to present day, with close examination of primary texts and critical historical turning points.
-In addition, the program develops students’ practical skills through exposure to practitioners such as diplomats, politicians, businesspeople, military personnel, journalists and media experts, scientists, and social reformers.
+In addition, the program develops students’ practical skills through exposure to practitioners such as diplomats, politicians, military personnel, journalists and media experts, and social reformers.
 Study involves classroom seminars, group presentations of strategy briefs to high-level officials, a crisis simulation, and a summer fellowship.
 The program integrates academic study at the undergraduate, masters, pre-doctoral, and post-doctoral level and is open to current Yale students.

 The program views the principles and methods of grand strategy as relevant to a broad array of issues including security, economic development, political stability, social justice, health, climate sustainability, human rights, and technological advancement.
 The program also develops common sense problem solving capacity through the integration of academic and practical learning.

 In addition to the year-long course the program supports other activities including: pre- and post-doctoral fellowships in grand strategy; student and faculty research, academic conferences, and other scholarly work in grand strategy.
 The Brady-Johnson Program in Grand Strategy operates in partnership with International Security Studies.